Ian-Blanshard/MP2-Word-Game/README.md

 ### Game tiles grid <a name="game-tiles-grid"></a>

-The game tiles grid is the section on the game screen which contains the tiles of letters which the user picks from to make thier word, the tiles are blank prior to the game beginning and upon the player starting the game they fill with letters.
+The game tiles grid is the section on the game screen which contains the tiles of letters which the user picks from to make their word, the tiles are blank prior to the game beginning and upon the player starting the game they fill with letters.
 The tiles have an animation added to them to communicate to the player that they are interactive features and can be clicked.

 ![Screenshot of game tiles](/assets/images/game-tiles.jpg)

 ### Players word box <a name="players-word-box"></a>

 The players word box is the place which the game tiles, of which they have selected will be places.
-The players word box is empty at the start of each game and once a tile has been added it has the same animation as the game tiles, this shows the player that they are also intereactive game parts and if the player clicks on a tile they have added to thier answer it can be removed, in case they have made an error.
+The players word box is empty at the start of each game and once a tile has been added it has the same animation as the game tiles, this shows the player that they are also interactive game parts and if the player clicks on a tile they have added to their answer it can be removed, in case they have made an error.

 ![Screenshot of players word box](/assets/images/player-word-box.jpg)